Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 var sendAnInvite = true;            // To set to false if you want to add someone to a bubble without having to invite him first var inviteReason = "bot-invite";    // Define a reason for the invite (part of the invite received by the recipient)

-rainbowSDK.bubbles.inviteContactToBubble(aContact, ABubble, invitedAsModerator, sendAnInvite, inviteReason).then(function(inviteSent) {
+rainbowSDK.bubbles.inviteContactToBubble(aContact, aBubble, invitedAsModerator, sendAnInvite, inviteReason).then(function(inviteSent) {
     // do something with the invite sent
     ...
 }).catch(function(err) {